-Earlier in the month, the StorIQ team attended RetailEXPO – Europe’s leading retail tech event.
-We had a fantastic show and got the chance to speak to influential retailers and tech professionals from across the UK and the globe.
+At retail technology events throughout the year, we have the chance to speak to influential retailers and tech professionals from across the UK and the globe.

 We learnt lots of methods and new tools that the retail industry are using to manage ops, but the thing we were most surprised by was the sheer number of retailers that were using Whatsapp, the mobile instant messaging app, as one of their key tools to communicate with store teams and check compliance to brand standards.

 With over 1.5 billion users, that check the app on average 23 times per day, it’s no wonder that many retailers are using this easy, simple and free tool to communicate directly with store teams.
 In fact, 650 million people are using WhatsApp in the workplace every day.